-Following Scriptural principles, employees' clothing should always be professional, modest, neat and appropriate for office wear.
+Following Scriptural principles, employees' clothing should always be professional, modest, not revealing, neat and appropriate for office wear.
+Blue denim jeans (especially torn) are to be avoided.
 The following code should be observed among Conference employees:

 - 1. Cosmetics - Conspicuous use of cosmetics should be avoided. - 2.
 Jewelry Jewelry such as ornamental rings, bracelets, necklaces, earrings, ear gauges, toe rings and body piercings should be avoided. - 3.
 Hair Hair should not be in extreme styles or unnatural colors.